-The board of trustees of each school district is now required to establish a threat assessment team to serve at each campus of the district.
+The board of trustees of each school district is now required to establish a Safe and Supportive School Program Team that conducts behavioral threat assessments to serve at each campus of the district.
 The Board must also adopt policies and procedures for the teams that are consistent with the model policies and procedures developed by the Texas School Safety Center (TxSSC).
 In addition, each team is required to complete training provided by the TxSSC or a Regional Education Service Center.

 We are offering School Behavioral Threat Assessment training to enable districts to meet this requirement.
 Beginning September 1, 2019, the training includes two steps*:

 Take the "Behavioral Threat Assessment" online course through the School Safety Learning Portal: This course will introduce key concepts of threat assessment and is a prerequisite to register for the School Behavioral Threat Assessment virtual training.